dmfay/massive-js/docs/connecting.md

 Require Massive and invoke the function with connection information.
 The resulting promise resolves into a connected database instance.

 The connection process is fast but does take time.
-The instance is intended to be maintained and reused rather than regenerated.
+The instance is intended to be maintained and reused rather than regenerated for each query.

 ```javascript
 const massive = require('massive');